WokLibCodeClub/Modular-arithmetic/Example2.md

 result = (your_choice - computer_choice) % 3
 ```

 3. Use the variable ```result``` as the index for the item to print from the list of outcomes.
-So if result = 0 (meaning it was a draw) Python will print the item in the list with index 0 (the first item), if result = 1 (meaning you beat the computer) Python will print the second item in the list and if result = 2 (meaning the computer beat you) Python will print the third item:
+So if result = 0 (meaning it was a draw) Python will print the item in the list with index 0 (the first item); if result = 1 (meaning you beat the computer) Python will print the second item in the list and if result = 2 (meaning the computer beat you) Python will print the third item:
 ```
 print(outcomes[result])
 ```